 The icing for this carrot cake cheesecake is a simple cream cheese frosting made with pineapple juice.
 It is sweet, tangy and the perfect compliment to this cake.

 Spread the icing the over the cheesecake gently.
-If you have enough frosting,

-Step Seven: Sprinkle chopped walnuts around edge of cheesecake for presentation.
+Step Seven: Sprinkle with chopped walnuts (optional)

 This step is not necessary, but I feel it adds a nice finished look to the cheesecake.